brainstormsecurity/bigspring-hugo/exampleSite/content/english/aboutus/_index.md

       - "images/laptop.jpg"
       content : "My career has enabled me to obtain a broad and secure skills base, including OSINT (Open-Source Intelligence Gathering), Social Engineering and HUMINT (Human Intelligence).
 I have gained a large amount of experience planning and conducting highly successful physical penetration tests on some very secure government premises.
 My physical penetration testing experience has also included large scale music and sporting events.
 Some events have had VIP and key dignitaries attending with their own armed security details.
 As a qualified trainer and assessor, I have trained many ‘police only’ courses and have been a subject matter expert, delivering lessons at the College of Policing. <br><br>

       Some of my key achievements include, representing my organisation when supporting and training an international police force.
 Working with other UK Government agencies and other international law enforcement agencies on active investigations.
-Creating and leading one of the UKs most effective, specialist online investigation teams to bring to justice many cyber criminals and child sex offenders.
+Creating and leading one of the UKs most effective, specialist online investigation teams to bring to justice many cyber criminals and child sex offenders."
-"
       button:
         enable : true
         label : "Curious to know more?"